JRogerInfo/pyexamon/README.md

 ###### Please note that this is an open source project which is *not officially supported* by EXASOL.

-Create InfluxDb manually before using this script.
+Create InfluxDb database manually before using this script.

 ```